vikashshaarma007/cryptzox/README.md

 _Follow these simple steps to get the server up and running 👾🧮🚀✅._

 1. API Used : https://api.wazirx.com/api/v2/tickers
-2. Create Database -> SMS
+2. Create Database -> cryptzox
 3. Open project in preferred IDE (I used SpringToolsSuite4)
 4. Run the project as a Spring Boot app.
 5. Hibernate will automatically create a table -> student